alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 In paid-for GA4 360 properties, sampling thresholds are higher and a detailed results option may be available.

-To view more complete results (if available):
+To view more detailed results (if available):

-1. Select the sampling indicator in the top-right of the results panel.
+1. Select the sampling indicator in the top-right of your exploration.
-2. Choose the detailed results option.
+2. Choose "More detailed results" from the dropdown.

 This may increase processing time.